adrelanos/anon-ws-leaktest/README.md

 # Leak Test for Anonymity Distribution Workstations #

+Integrated leak test.

+Needs to be manually run.

 See https://www.whonix.org/wiki/Dev/Leak_Tests.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)